jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment2-testreport.md

 ## Preconditions

-- A string containing only (,),*,+,-,==>,<=>, spaces or digits, when the input includes other symbols an exception is thrown.
-We call strings that do not match this criteria invalid strings.
+- A string containing only (,),*,+,-,==>,<=>, spaces or digits.
+Strings that do not match this criteria are invalid strings and the parse function throws an exception.

+Note that all symbols after the final closing brackets are ignored

 ## Postconditions

 Strings that are not parsable should return an empty parse result.

-Strings are parsable if:
+Strings are parsable when the following conditions apply:
 - All + or * should be followed by an opening parentheses, any number of valid propositions and a closing parentheses
 - All - should be followed by a valid proposition
-- All ==> and <=> should be within parentheses and have one valid proposition before and after the token
+- All ==> and <=> should be within parentheses and have one valid proposition on the left and right side of the token
-- All symbols after the final closing brackets should be ignored

 ## Tests
 We apply two tests, one based on a set of base cases and one based on randomly generated valid propositions.